MokshaPradhan/RadaptivePlanning_Synapse2.0/README.md

-﻿# RadaptivePlanning_Synapse2.0

-# Climate Action Planning with Reinforcement Learning and GenAI (CAPGen)
+# Climate Action Planning with Reinforcement Learning & GenAI

-This project spearheads a novel approach to climate change mitigation and adaptation through a data-driven platform powered by reinforcement learning (RL) and Generative AI (GenAI).
+This project spearheads a novel approach to climate change mitigation and adaptation through a data-driven platform powered by reinforcement learning (RL) & Generative AI (GenAI).

 ## Project Overview